nicklinck/TwitterAPIExamples/README.md

 You should see output from your favorite tweeter!
 (Control output in '__main__' by setting variables 'DEBUG' and 'INFO' to 'True' or 'False')

 ## Details
 'process_tweets()' is the main function that will call other helper functions from the Twitter API class.
 Modify this if you would like to do something new with the code. 'process_tweets()' is meant to be an example for your to build your own application.

-The helpwer functions 'get_tweets(user)' and 'get_replies(id)' are where the main functionality of the Twitter API is stored.
+The helper functions 'get_tweets(user)' and 'get_replies(id)' are where the main functionality of the Twitter API is stored.
+Use these as desired for your application.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.